tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 This document is intended for technical users who need to interact directly with the BDQ Core ontology.
 It will be especially useful for:

-- Ontology engineers and developers working on semantic web applications or data validation systems;
+- Ontology engineers and developers working on semantic web applications or data validation systems
-- Standards developers seeking to align other vocabularies with BDQ Core;
+- Standards developers seeking to align other vocabularies with BDQ Core
-- Implementers generating or consuming RDF data that describes BDQ Core Tests or their results;
+- Implementers generating or consuming RDF data that describes BDQ Core Tests or their results
 - Researchers modeling Use Cases for biodiversity data quality assessments.

 Readers should be familiar with ontology concepts, RDF/OWL syntax, and open world reasoning.